Joseph1977/benraz-web-api-template/README.md

 if *ConnectionStrings* variable null, empty or not exist, the service will not initiate the EF, migration and if any call require access to DB, exception will be thrown, but if call other stuff such as IsAlive() endpoint, the service will be loaded and the endpoint call will response correctly.

+## Templates

+1. src-msdb : a project with entity framwark, setting table for configuration, .env for secrets (devops pipeline) and appsetting.json
+2. scr-env (msdb): env for all configurations, no appsetting.json, DB for job, and one table as example (remove setting table and controller, and add myTable with the controller (CURD)
+3. scr-env (postgressdb):   -TBD

 ## Environment Variables

 At first we are using the appsetting.json, while also some of the setting are located in the setting table in DB.